Agricultural pollution: Phosphorus

-The most common form of phosphorus fertilizer used in agricultural practices is phosphate (PO43-), and it is applied in synthetic compounds that incorporate PO43- or in organic forms such as manure and compost.
-Phosphorus is an essential nutrient in all organisms because of the roles it plays in cell and metabolic functions such as nucleic acid production and metabolic energy transfers.
-However, most organisms, including agricultural crops, only require a small amount of phosphorus because they have evolved in ecosystems with relatively low amounts of it.
-Microbial populations in soils are able to convert organic forms of phosphorus to soluble plant available forms such as phosphate.
-This step is generally bypassed with inorganic fertilizers because it is applied as phosphate or other plant available forms.
-Any phosphorus that is not taken up by plants is adsorbed to soil particles which helps it remain in place.
-Because of this, it typically enters surface waters when the soil particles it is attached to are eroded as a result of precipitation or stormwater runoff.
+The most common form of phosphorus fertilizer is phosphate (PO43-).
+It is applied as synthetic phosphate salts as well as manure and compost.
+Phosphorus is essential for all life.
+Most agricultural crops only require a small amount of phosphorus, so much of the phosphorus supplied is often excessive.
+Excess phosphorus typically enters surface waters.
 The amount that enters surface waters is relatively low in comparison to the amount that is applied as fertilizer, but because it acts as a limiting nutrient in most environments, even a small amount can disrupt an ecosystem's natural phosphorus biogeochemical cycles.

-Although nitrogen plays a role in harmful algae and cyanobacteria blooms that cause eutrophication, excess phosphorus is considered the largest contributing factor due to the fact that phosphorus is often the most limiting nutrient, especially in freshwaters.
+Phosphorus is largest contributor to eutrophication, especially in freshwaters.
 In addition to depleting oxygen levels in surface waters, algae and cyanobacteria blooms can produce cyanotoxins which are harmful to human and animal health as well as many aquatic organisms.

-The concentration of cadmium in phosphorus-containing fertilizers varies considerably and can be problematic.
-For example, mono-ammonium phosphate fertilizer may have a cadmium content of as low as 0.14 mg/kg or as high as 50.9 mg/kg.
-This is because the phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium (examples are deposits on Nauru and the Christmas islands).
+Cadmium is common in phosphorus-containing fertilizers varies considerably and can be problematic.
+The phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium (examples are deposits on Nauru and the Christmas islands).
 Continuous use of high-cadmium fertilizer can contaminate soil and plants.
 Limits to the cadmium content of phosphate fertilizers has been considered by the European Commission.
 Producers of phosphorus-containing fertilizers now select phosphate rock based on the cadmium content.

-Phosphate rocks contain high levels of fluoride.
+Phosphate rocks can also contain high levels of fluoride.
 Consequently, the widespread use of phosphate fertilizers has increased soil fluoride concentrations.
 It has been found that food contamination from fertilizer is of little concern as plants accumulate little fluoride from the soil; of greater concern is the possibility of fluoride toxicity to livestock that ingest contaminated soils.
 Also of possible concern are the effects of fluoride on soil microorganisms.